BenedictC/Properations/Readme.md

 ### Other details

 - By default any closures passed to `Properations` is executed on the main thread.
-If a method takes a closure argument then it will also take an optional execution queue argument which defaults to `OperationQueue.main`.
+If a method takes a closure argument then it will also take an execution queue argument which defaults to `OperationQueue.main`.